raquelaoki/ParKCa/README.md

 4      adapter   0.101818  1.000000  0.500000  0.128042  0.184818  0.068400  1.000000
 5           nn   0.103462  0.773810  0.506844  0.125644  0.182520  0.068434  0.766082
 6     ensemble   0.103504  0.571429  0.505181  0.125747  0.175262  0.070447  0.584795

-#precision, recall, aux, f1_ were calculated using testing set;
-#prfull, refull, f1 were calculated using the full set.
 ```

 ### 4.EVALUATION